Ashkanrpd/ISS-Weather-Shared/docs/splitApp.md

 ---

-- **weather stack collector**
+- **Final step: Separating weather stack collector function**
-  This function will need 4 coordinates to return the weather detail for iss and user location.
+  This function will need 4 coordinates to return the weather detail for iss and user location, also i would like it to cacluate the difference between user and iss temperature.
+I will make a js file move this part of code to that, export/import it to calc endpoint and by calling it i should be able to update my issWeather and userWeather and tempDif variables and send all the required data to the user.

   **File name:**
   weatherStack.js